fatahdigital/docco/content/docs/getting-started/installation.en.md

 ### Snap Package

-In any of the [Linux distributions that support snaps][snaps], you may install the "extended" Sass/SCSS version with this command:
+In any of the [Linux distributions that support snaps](https://snapcraft.io/docs/installing-snapd), you may install the "extended" Sass/SCSS version with this command:

     snap install hugo --channel=extended